-Under the Configuration tab, when DRAC is configured, you can:
+Under the Configuration tab, when DRAC is configured, you can configure network properties.

-Configure network properties

-NOTE: The Enable NIC, NIC Selection, and Encryption Key fields display only on Dell PowerEdge x9xx systems.
+NOTE: The Enable NIC, NIC Selection, and Encryption Key fields are displayed only on Dell PowerEdge x9xx systems.

 Under the Additional Configuration tab you can either enable or disable IPv4/IPv6 properties.